How to build WordPress on AWS

 # yum install http://rpms.famillecollet.com/enterprise/remi-release-7.rpm

-Let's check if 7.3 series is included.
+Let's check if the 7.3 series is installed

 # yum info php --enablerepzo=remi-php73 Loaded plugins: extras_suggestions, langpacks, priorities, update-motd remi-php73 | 3.0 kB 00:00:00 remi-php73/primary_db | 234 kB 00:00:01 261 packages excluded due to repository priority protections Available Packages Name : php Arch : x86_64 Version : 5.4.16 Release : 46.amzn2.0.2 Size : 1.4 M Repo : amzn2-core/2/x86_64 Summary : PHP scripting language for creating dynamic web sites URL : http://www.php.net/ License : PHP and Zend and BSD Description : PHP is an HTML-embedded scripting language.
 PHP attempts to make it : easy for developers to write dynamically generated web pages.
-PHP also : offers built- in database integration for several commercial and : non-commercial database management systems, so writing a : database-enabled webpage with PHP is fairly simple.
+PHP also : offers built-in database integration for several commercial and : non-commercial database management systems, so writing a : database-enabled webpage with PHP is fairly simple.
 The most common : use of PHP coding is probably as a replacement for CGI scripts. : : The php package contains the module (often referred to as mod_php) : which adds support for the PHP language to Apache HTTP Server.

 It's 5.4 series.

-# less /etc/yum.repos.d/amazon-2-core.repo [amzn2-core] name=Amazon Linux 2 core repository mirrorlist=$awsproto://$amazonlinux.$awsregion.$awsdomain/$releasever/$ product/$target/$basearch/mirror.list priority=10 gpgcheck=1 gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-amazon-linux-2 enabled=1 metadata_expire=300 mirrorlist_expire =300 report_instanceid=yes [omitted]
+# less /etc/yum.repos.d/amazon-2-core.repo [amzn2-core] name=Amazon Linux 2 core repository mirrorlist=$awsproto://$amazonlinux.$awsregion.$awsdomain/$releasever/$product/$target/$basearch/mirror.list priority=10 gpgcheck=1 gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-amazon-linux-2 enabled=1 metadata_expire=300 mirrorlist_expire=300 report_instanceid=yes [omitted]

-# vi /etc/yum.repos.d/amazon-2-core.repo [amzn2-core] name=Amazon Linux 2 core repository mirrorlist=$awsproto://$amazonlinux.$awsregion.$awsdomain/$releasever/$ product/$target/$basearch/mirror.list priority=99 gpgcheck=1 gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-amazon-linux-2 enabled=1 metadata_expire=300 mirrorlist_expire =300 report_instanceid=yes [omitted]
+# vi /etc/yum.repos.d/amazon-2-core.repo [amzn2-core] name=Amazon Linux 2 core repository mirrorlist=$awsproto://$amazonlinux.$awsregion.$awsdomain/$releasever/$product/$target/$basearch/mirror.list priority=99 gpgcheck=1 gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-amazon-linux-2 enabled=1 metadata_expire=300 mirrorlist_expire=300 report_instanceid=yes [omitted]

-# yum info php --enablerepo=remi-php73 Loaded plugins: extras_suggestions, langpacks, priorities, update-motd 1 packages excluded due to repository priority protections Available Packages Name : php Arch : x86_64 Version : 7.3.27 Release : 1.el7. remi Size: 3.2 M Repo: remi-php73 Summary: PHP scripting language for creating dynamic web sites URL: http://www.php.net/ License: PHP and Zend and BSD and MIT and ASL 1.0 and NCSA Description: PHP is an HTML-embedded scripting language.
+# yum info php --enablerepo=remi-php73 Loaded plugins: extras_suggestions, langpacks, priorities, update-motd 1 packages excluded due to repository priority protections Available Packages Name : php Arch : x86_64 Version : 7.3.27 Release : 1.el7.remi Size : 3.2 M Repo : remi-php73 Summary : PHP scripting language for creating dynamic web sites URL : http://www.php.net/ License : PHP and Zend and BSD and MIT and ASL 1.0 and NCSA Description : PHP is an HTML-embedded scripting language.
 PHP attempts to make it : easy for developers to write dynamically generated web pages.
-PHP also : offers built-in database integration for several commercial and : non-commercial database management systems, so writing a : database- enabled webpage with PHP is fairly simple.
+PHP also : offers built-in database integration for several commercial and : non-commercial database management systems, so writing a : database-enabled webpage with PHP is fairly simple.
 The most common : use of PHP coding is probably as a replacement for CGI scripts. : : The php package contains the module (often referred to as mod_php) : which adds support for the PHP language to Apache HTTP Server.

-Now let's install the module as well.
+Now let's install the module as well

 # yum install php php-mbstring php-xml php-xmlrpc php-gd php-pdo php-pecl-mcrypt php-mysqlnd php-pecl-mysql --enablerepo=remi-php73

-Create a file called index.php under the document root.
+Create a file called index.php under the document root

 # vi /var/www/html/index.php <?php phpinfo(); ?>